PiotrAntoniak/PiotrCV/README.md

 - Building a search and retrieval system for an internal knowledge data,
 - Customer feedback:
   - mapping out most popular topics in a zero-shot manner,
-  - working on overmileage issues - a ML model for an BMW customer mobile app that warns users about potential costs
+  - working on overmileage issues - a ML model for a BMW customer mobile app that warns users about potential fees

 October 2017 – June 2020: